DDoS Protection: 6 Strategies That Actually Work

 1. Use a DDoS Protection Service

-Several companies offer DDoS protection services.
-These services can detect and mitigate DDoS attacks, ensuring your website remains accessible during an attack.
+Several companies offer DDoS protection services that sit between your infrastructure and the internet, filtering malicious traffic before it reaches your servers.
+These services can detect and mitigate DDoS attacks in real time, ensuring your website remains accessible during an attack.

 2. Install a Web Application Firewall (WAF)

-A WAF can help protect your website from DDoS attacks by filtering out malicious traffic.
+A WAF can help protect your website from DDoS attacks by filtering out malicious traffic at the application layer.
 It can also protect against other common web threats like SQL injection and cross-site scripting.
+Modern WAFs use behavioral analysis to distinguish between legitimate traffic spikes, such as a product launch, and attack traffic.

 3. Regularly Update and Patch Your Systems